jesseharold/gender-unicorn/README.md

 This version has several additional features:

 Planned Features:
- - set page values from query obj
+ - set page values from query obj - in progress
  - add tool tips w definitions from TSER

 Implemented features (as of October 23, 2016):